AngeliqueDF/huddle-landing-page-with-single-introductory-section-master/README.md

 ## My process

--   Build the HTML
+-   Build the HTML with semantic markup.
--   Add CSS to make the page responsive with breakpooints
+-   Add CSS to make the page responsive with breakpoints.
 -   Test the layout for different screen sizes.

 ### Built with